Frodo-Web/frodo-tips/devops/k8s-helm.md

 kubectl get all -n sentry
 kubectl top pod --namespace=sentry kubectl exec -it ubuntu-pod -n sentry -- /bin/bash
+// Edit deployment, like exposed ports on pods etc..
+There will be redeploy after that kubectl edit deployment distribution-admin -n development
 ````
 ## Helm
 ````